OUR WORK IN THE COMMUNITY

 The congregation has supported The Potter Children's Home and Family Ministries at Bowling Green, Kentucky for many years.
 We participate in their yearly commodities drive and give a monetary donation for perishable food.
 From time to time, Potter makes special requests for help with building projects, vehicles, etc. which we are often able to assist with.
 Potter receives no money from state or federal agencies being fully funded by Churches of Christ and other donors.

 Recognizing that sound leadership is God's desire and vital to a healthy congregation, the church maintains a "men of God" group for all interested brothers.
-Subjects are taught and discussed ranging from becoming Elders or Deacons and being godly husband and fathers to personal moral integrity and spiritual growth.
+Subjects are taught and discussed ranging from becoming Elders or Deacons and being godly husbands and fathers to personal moral integrity and spiritual growth.
 Other appropriate topics are addressed when a need or interest arises.
 Opportunities for the more mature to mentor the younger brothers also develop out of this group.